Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Brauer -sets and their covering theory

-Note that in \cite{LL} we defined $A_{E}$ as the opposite algebra of $kQ_E/I_E$ and where the Nakayama automorphism $\sigma$ of $E$ induces the Nakayama automorphism of the Frobenius algebra $kQ_{E}^{op}/I_{E}^{op}$.
+Note that in \cite{LL,LL2} we defined $A_{E}$ as the opposite algebra of $kQ_E/I_E$ and where the Nakayama automorphism $\sigma$ of $E$ induces the Nakayama automorphism of the Frobenius algebra $kQ_{E}^{op}/I_{E}^{op}$.
 However, since it is more direct to connect $E$ with the quiver $Q_E$, we define $A_{E}$ as the algebra $kQ_E/I_E$ in the present paper, and therefore the Nakayama automorphism $\sigma$ of $E$ induces the inverse of the Nakayama automorphism of the Frobenius algebra $A_{E}$.

 According to \cite[Proposition 6.6 and Corollary 6.7]{LL}, if $E$ is an $f_{ms}$-BC, then $\Lambda_E$ is a locally bounded special multiserial Frobenius category, and if $E$ is an $f_{ms}$-BG, then $\Lambda_E$ is a locally bounded special biserial Frobenius category.
-Thus $f_{ms}$-BCAs and $f_{ms}$-BGAs are generalization of BCAs and BGAs respectively.
+It follows that $f_{ms}$-BCAs and $f_{ms}$-BGAs are proper generalizations of BCAs and BGAs respectively.

-For the definitions of morphisms (coverings), walks and fundamental groups (groupoids) of $f_{ms}$-BCs, we refer to \cite[Section 2]{LL2}.
+For the definitions of morphisms (coverings), walks and fundamental groups (groupoids) of $f_{ms}$-BCs, we refer to \cite[Section 3]{LL2}.